bretth/woven/docs/main050.rst

 1. For your first deployment it will deploy your sqlite database
 2. Create a virtualenv for the project version
 3. Install django.
-By default it will install the current version.
-You can set a pip requirements string DJANGO_REQUIREMENT in your settings.py if you want svn trunk or some other version
+By default it will install the development version.
+You can set a pip requirements string DJANGO_REQUIREMENT in your settings.py if you want svn trunk or some other specific version
 4. Install dependencies from one or more requirement req* files. eg. req, requirements.txt etc. If one doesn't exist then it will create one locally and add woven in it by default.
 5. Creates a local sitesettings folder and a settings file for your server [domain].py if it doesn't already exist.
 You can see how woven lays out your project on the server in the sitesettings file.
 6. Deploys your project to the virtualenv on the server